G-EFSTH40LSB

 Credit utilization is the percentage of your available credit that you are currently using.
 For example, if your credit card limit is $1,000 and you have a balance of $500, your credit utilization is 50%.
 This ratio is a key factor in credit scoring models because it shows how much debt you are carrying relative to your credit limits.

-Why does this matter?
 Lenders see high credit utilization as a sign of risk.
 If you are using most or all of your available credit, it suggests you might be struggling with debt or could have trouble paying back new loans.
 That’s why keeping your utilization low is essential for good credit.

 You might think 99% and 101% are almost the same, but credit scoring systems treat them very differently.
 Here’s why:

-• Over the Limit Fees and Penalties: When you go over 100%, your credit card issuer may charge over limit fees.
+• Over the Limit Fees and Penalties: When you go over 100%, your credit card issuer may charge over-limit fees.
 These fees add to your debt and can make it harder to pay down your balance.

-• Negative Impact on Credit Score: Credit scoring models often penalize over utilization more harshly.
+• Negative Impact on Credit Score: Credit scoring models often penalize over-utilization more harshly.
 Being over your limit signals a higher risk than just maxing out your card.

 • Potential Account Restrictions: Some credit card companies may freeze your account or reduce your credit limit if you consistently go over 100%, which can further damage your credit score.